coderefinery/reports-and-proposals/conference_abstracts/UH_physics_day24.md

 Reproducibility and openness is becoming of ever more crucial importance in any research ecosystem.
-In physics as in many other domains, research often relies on software written as a by-product, and it is an essential part of the researche workflow.
+In physics as in many other domains, research often relies on software written as a by-product, and it is an essential part of the research workflow.
 However, software is often overlooked from the reproducibility point of view.
 This can come from many reasons, like the focus being on research publications and data rather than software.
 It can also originate from researchers not being adequately prepared to write reusable and